greedyknapsack/Tempo/README.md

 ### Definition

-TDM is the process of creating, managing, and delivering test data for application testing.
+TDM is the process of creating, managing, and delivering safe, useful test data for software testing.

-### Field Challenges
+### Scenario/Challenges Solved

-* Generating high-quality test data that mimics production accurately
+* Real production data can't be used due to privacy rules.
-* Keeping test data up to date with frequent application changes
+* Testers need consistent data across multiple environments.
-* Ensuring data masking is effective and secure
+* Manual data creation is slow and error-prone.
-* Managing large volumes of test data across environments
+* Specific formats, types, or volumes of data are required.
-* Coordinating test data for parallel testing teams and pipelines
+* DevOps/Agile teams need fast and self-service test data.

 ### Effective COTS Tools